krisauw/luxury_car_price/README.md

 ## **📊 Example Visualizations**

 ### **Formatted Data Table**
+This table presents key specifications of luxury car brands, including their average price, mileage, and seating capacity.
+The color-coded price column visually highlights the most expensive brands, reinforcing Ferrari and Lamborghini's dominance.
+Interestingly, the data also reveals that sports cars tend to have lower mileage, further suggesting that they are driven less compared to larger, more practical luxury vehicles.
+![Data Table](https://github.com/user-attachments/assets/a71744ff-bf29-429b-a20a-6aa175a48580)

+### **Vertical Bar Chart**
 This vertical bar chart visualizes the ranking of car brands by average price, reinforcing Ferrari’s position as the most expensive brand, followed by Lamborghini and Rolls-Royce.
 The labels provide precise price values, helping illustrate the steep differences among luxury brands.
 This format effectively showcases the clear hierarchy in pricing within the high-end automobile market.
-![Data Table](https://github.com/user-attachments/assets/a71744ff-bf29-429b-a20a-6aa175a48580)

-### **Vertical Bar Chart**
 ![Vertical Bar Chart](https://github.com/user-attachments/assets/d778aedc-d892-4745-a9bc-d0d63d800c65)

 ### **Horizontal Bar Chart**